ivy-llc/ivy/docs/partial_source/using_ivy.rst

 NumPy can be used for implementing non-differentiable parts of the project on the CPU, and interfacing with other packages such as OpenCV and MatPlotLib for visualization.

-For end users wishing to use different parts of your code with different backends in a single project, without using repeated calls to :code:`ivy.set_framework()` and :code:`ivy.unset_framework()`, then the :code:`with` statement can be used like so:
+For end users wishing to use different parts of their code with different backends in a single project, without using repeated calls to :code:`ivy.set_framework()` and :code:`ivy.unset_framework()`, then the :code:`with` statement can be used like so: